Executive Team

 Chief Technology Officer

-Lead Systems Architect
+MSc; Lead Systems Architect

-Naveen leads the technology strategy, platform architecture, and systems engineering for the Ethos Institute.
+Naveen Kumar KK leads the technology strategy, platform architecture, and systems engineering for the Ethos Institute.
 Combining background experience in cloud infrastructure and intelligent automation, he designs digital solutions focused on AI governance.
 His work enables organisations to assess regulatory risk, verify compliance, and maintain operational resilience.

 He holds a Master of Science in Management and Artificial Intelligence from Swansea University.
 He oversees the implementation of the internal language model architecture to establish data privacy and open-source verification.
-By avoiding dependency on external cloud providers, he ensures that the curated research library operates on independent infrastructure supporting complete data sovereignty.
+By avoiding dependency on external cloud providers, he ensures that the curated research library operates on independent infrastructure supporting complete data security.

-Laura
+Laura Hutchings

-Laura
+Laura Hutchings

 Director of Business Innovation & Engagement

-Laura focuses on the practical application of emerging technologies within civic, educational, and public sector environments.
+Laura Hutchings focuses on the practical application of emerging technologies within civic, educational, and public sector environments.
 Drawing from her experience leading digital learning strategies and cross-sector development, she translates academic frameworks into active deployment.
 Her work supports institutions in modernising their digital systems while maintaining accessibility and collaborative engagement.

 She builds partnerships across educational bodies, enterprises, and community groups to integrate technology governance within institutional cultures.
 Guided by responsible innovation practices, she develops resilient educational frameworks designed to protect human dignity and support inclusive digital citizenship.

-Weronika
+Weronika Brocka

-Weronika
+Weronika Brocka

 Director of Assurance and Policy Making

-Policy and Quality Assurance
+BSc, MSc; Policy & Quality Assurance

 Applying structural clarity and operational verification across internal protocols and client deliverables, she manages quality assurance to ensure complete adherence to established governance standards.
 Her work focuses on auditing governance policies for public sector entities and healthcare networks to confirm that diagnostic frameworks maintain empirical precision.
 She coordinates institutional review procedures to ensure that technical compliance remains substantive and avoids performative execution.